Yuteoctober/wins95Portfolio/README.md

     - Restart
     - log out

+  - Added animation on Shutdown
+  - Added Log in page
+    - Added mario animation running
+    - Click on ? button can imcrease mario's size

   - Added MSN
     - Live chat app connected to backend Node, Express and Mongodb    (free server is slow sometimes)
     - Chat is live and has expiration key each session to prevent spam